vorakl/TrivialRC/README.md

 TrivialRC is designed to be used as an Entrypoint.
 By default, it does not show itself, does not affect any configuration and behaves transparently.
-So, you can add it into any container without an entrypoint.
+So, you can add it into any containers which do not have an entrypoint.
 Please, have a look at examples for more information.

 Anyway, to be sure that all processes will be stopped on exit and all zombies are properly reaped, at least for now, it is highly recommended to use inside containers some init process like one